jomo/imgur-screenshot/README.md

 Dependencies
 ----

-Most of these are installed on most *nix systems
+Most of these are already installed on *nix systems

 * scrot
 * curl